dwainscheeren/dwains-lovelace-dashboard/docs/installation.md

 1. Find and rename the `dwains-theme/configs-samples` folder to `dwains-theme/configs`.
 2. Open `configuration-sample.yaml` in your root HA folder and select the text between `Copy from here` till `Copy till here` and paste this at the top of your existing `configuration.yaml` file.
-3. Now that you have your `configuration.yaml` file open make sure you don't have the following lines (with sublines) below the step 2 pasted code. `lovelace:`, `frontend:` and `browser_mod:`.
+3. Now that you have your `configuration.yaml` file open make sure you don't have the following lines (with sublines) below the step 2 pasted code. `homeassistant:`, `lovelace:`, `frontend:` and `browser_mod:`.
 Please remove these lines.

 ### Step 4 - OPTIONAL: Use Home Assistant packages